Early History of Beer in Edmonton

 Prohibition Era (1916–1924)

-- Sea Change Brewing Co.: Popular for its approachable and flavour
+- Sea Change Brewing Co. – Beloved for its approachable and flavourful beers.

 Edmonton BeerFest